JinLi711/UIA/Art_Recognition/Log.md

   * Trainable params: 3,227,011
   * Non-trainable params: 448

   * 69% validation accuracy, even though we only had about 500 pictures for the train set, and no pretrained model.
 Seems promising.
+(I trained on only the oil paintings, and the outputs were positive, negative, and unsure.)
+  * Baseline (always picking the most frequent class) is 51%.